Madeline Stanton

-Madeline Earle Stanton (June 9, 1898October 25, 1980) was a personal secretary to American neurosurgeon Harvey Cushing.
+Madeline Earle Stanton (June 9, 1898 – October 25, 1980) was a personal secretary to American neurosurgeon Harvey Cushing.
 She served as librarian of the Medical Historical Library at Yale University from 1949 to 1968.

 A native of Canton, Massachusetts, Stanton was a cum laude graduate of Smith College.
 Before entering Cushing's service, she worked as a secretary to Agide Jacchia, the conductor of the Boston Pops Orchestra.

 Stanton began working for Cushing in 1920, during his time at Harvard and the Peter Bent Brigham Hospital in Boston.
 In 1933, Stanton accompanied Cushing to New Haven, where he had accepted an appointment as Sterling Professor of Neurology at Yale.
 Stanton also accompanied Cushing abroad.
 On a trip to Britain and mainland Europe, Stanton helped Cushing complete his unfinished speeches and acted as a travel companion for his daughter Betsey.

 When Cushing's rare books, along with the collections of John F. Fulton and Arnold C. Klebs, were brought together to form Yale's Medical Historical Library, Stanton played a major role in organizing the collections of the new library.
 In 1939, Stanton was appointed Secretary of the Historical Library.
 In 1949, her title was changed to Librarian of the Historical Collections, and on her retirement in 1968 she was appointed historical consultant.
-From 1951-1961 she was also research assistant in bibliography in the Yale Department of the History of Medicine.
+From 1951 to 1961 she was also research assistant in bibliography in the Yale Department of the History of Medicine.
 She was an assistant editor of the Journal of the History of Medicine and Allied Sciences from 1948 to 1960 and from 1961 to 1972 associate editor.